Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 - Law of Demeter : each SE should have only limited knowledge about other SEs.
 Write "shy code".
 Talk to friends; Don’t talk to strangers [CC-G36]
 - Open/Closed Principle : SE should be open for extension, but closed for modification
 - Common Closure Principle : any change to the software should only have a very local impact

+On APIs : [BuildingADecentAPI], [DistributedSystemsAndTheEndOfTheAPI]

+On microservices : [AwkwardMicroservicesQuestions]

 ## Design smells
 - "Thin" classes.
 Ideally, a class should have a very simple interface that hides a lot of functionality and internal complexity.
 [SDP]